“The question isn’t who’s going to let me; it’s who is going to stop me.” — Ayn Rand

 Iga Natalia Świątek is a Polish professional tennis player.
 She is currently ranked world No. 1 by the Women’s Tennis Association. Świątek is a three-time major singles champion, having won the French Open in 2020 and 2022 and the US Open in Social 2022.

-Iga was born in Warsaw in 2001 to her mother Dorota (an orthodontist) and father, Tomasz (retired Olympic rower).
+Iga was born in Warsaw in 2001 to her mother Dorota (an orthodontist) and father, Tomasz (a retired Olympic rower).
 She has an elder sister Agata.

 Świątek’s father wanted his daughters to become competitive athletes.
 Agata chose to become a swimmer but quit and redirected her energies to playing tennis.
 Iga, followed the path for the reason because she wanted to beat her sister in the game.